Free Consultation!

 To get a more accurate estimation tailored just for you, give our solar panel calculator a try.
 It'll crunch the numbers and tell you how much solar panels could cost for your specific setup.

-Could you get a grant for solar panels?
+Could you get a grant for solar panel

-You can also get paid to export energy to the grid by applying for the Smart Export Guarantee (SEG) scheme.
-When booking a (free!) consultation call with one of our Green Homes Gurus, they’ll be happy to walk you through the eligibility criteria and other details you might be interested in.
+You can also earn money by exporting excess energy back to the grid through the Smart Export Guarantee (SEG) scheme.
+When you book a free consultation with one of our Green Homes Gurus, they’ll guide you through the eligibility criteria and answer any questions you might have.

 How long does it take for solar panels to pay for themselves?